flightaware/mongotcl/README.md

 * $mongo cursor name namespace

 Create a cursor for this MongoDB connection.
 Name is the name of the object created.
 If name is #auto, a unique name will be automatically generated and returned.

+Cursor methods can then be invoked to move through the query results (or all rows, whatever).

+It is expected that people will mainly use the ''search'' composite method defined in ''mongo.tcl'' and documented below.

 * $mongo find $namespace $bsonQuery $bsonFields $limit $skip $options